15 Fabulous Things to Do in Porto

 Head out on a day trip to nearby places; the UNESCO World Heritage city of Guimaraes, with its castle and historical city walls has a lot to offer.
 If you still have more time, head to Braga, famed for 18th Century houses and gardens, in particular the garden located inside the Bishop’s Palace.

-Tip: The cost of travel in Porto and the whole of Portugal is very price-friendly and worth taking advantage of.
+Tip: The cost of travel in Porto and the whole of Portugal is very price-friendly and worth taking advantage of by taking a day trip out to one of the near by town if you have time.

 15. Go with the Flow – You’re in Porto!